 – As already mentioned, Aquarius is the sign which oversees intellectual brilliance, as well as anything “Futuristic”.
 Combine those cerebral concepts and it results in most of the world’s greatest inventors being born beneath the sign of the Water Bearer.
 And wouldn’t you know it all?
 Our Aquarian of Representation once again towers over the rest, by being the only American President to hold a patent.
 In his days as a riverboat man on the waters of the Mississippi, young Abe Lincoln invented a flotation device that allowed riverboats to move in shallow water, or in other astrological words, be better Water Bearers!

-Modern History chooses to remember nearly all of the Aquarian’s deeds as being of a highly evolved, exemplary kind, and it looks as if History’s Annals will have the Sagittarian’s actions being remembered as anything but evolved or exemplary.
+Modern History chooses to remember nearly all of the Aquarian President’s deeds as being of a highly evolved, exemplary nature, and it looks as if History’s Annals will have the Sagittarian wife of the President’s actions being remembered as anything but evolved or exemplary.

 Although on the surface of things, Abraham and Mary Todd Lincoln seemed so dualistically different from each other as individuals, as a couple their unfaltering sense of constancy made the Lincolns indomitable together as a romantic team.